shital-choudhary-2004/Weather-app/README.md

- 🌦️ Weather App
+ 🌦️ Weather App -

-       A responsive Weather Application built using React + Vite that allows users to search for any city and view real-time weather information using the OpenWeatherMap API.
+       A responsive Weather Application built using React that allows users to search for any city and view real-time weather information using the OpenWeatherMap API.

 🚀 Features